Sign-Problem-Free Nuclear Quantum Monte Carlo Simulation

 Tab.~\ref{tab:gs-energies} lists calculated binding energies for representative nuclei.
 The relative errors against the experiments are below 3\% for $^4$He and $^{132}$Sn, and below 1\% for other nuclei, demonstrating high accuracy across the nuclear chart.
 Furthermore, to quantify the impact of the spin-orbit coupling term proportional to $C_s$, we also list its partial contributions $E_{\rm sl}$.
 This term accounts for 5-10\% of the binding energies on average and systematically fluctuates with the number of nucleons.
 Notably, the fraction $E_{\rm sl}/E_{\rm bind}$ is always below 5\% for nuclei with traditional harmonic oscillator magic numbers 2, 8, 20, 40 such as $^4$He, $^{16}$O, $^{40}$Ca and $^{80}$Zr, but significantly enhanced for nuclei with new magic numbers 28, 50, 82 such as $^{56}$Ni, $^{100}$Sn and $^{132}$Sn.
 This extra binding reflects the enhanced stability of these nuclei obtained from shell gaps generated by spin-orbit splitting, directly validating the Mayer-Jensen shell model paradigm within our framework without employing a single-particle mean field.

 Our approach solve the quantum many-body problem non-perturbatively, enabling studies of strong-correlation phenomena like nuclear clustering that emerges from the intricate interplay among shell structure, quantum fluctuations and continuum effects~\cite{PhysRept432-43, RMP90-035004}.
 Fig.~\ref{fig:spinorbit_optimization} (a) shows the loss function $\chi^2$ in Eq.~(\ref{eq:lossfunction}) as a function of the spin-orbit coupling constant $C_s$, with other parameters fixed to \texttt{LAT-OPT1} values.
 A pronounced minimum occurs precisely at the \texttt{LAT-OPT1} value $C_s^{\rm opt}$ (vertical line), confirming that our optimization robustly identifies the physical spin-orbit strength stringently constrained by target nuclei.
 Fig.~\ref{fig:spinorbit_optimization} (b) displays binding energies for $^4$He and light $\alpha$-conjugate nuclei ($^8$Be, $^{12}$C and $^{16}$O) relative to $n$-$\alpha$ breakup thresholds.
 The $^4$He binding is independent of $C_s$, while $^8$Be persists unbound against two-$\alpha$ decay.
 The 3-$\alpha$ ($^{12}$C) and 4-$\alpha$ ($^{16}$O) systems are more sensitive to spin-orbit coupling.
 In the SU(4)-symmetric limit ($C_s\to 0)$, $^{16}$O is stable, but $^{12}$C is unbound against $3\alpha$ dissociation.
 Conversely, at the other extreme of strong spin-orbit coupling ($C_s \gg C_s^{\rm opt}$), the 3-$\alpha$ and 4-$\alpha$ binding energies coincide, indicating that $^{12}$C becomes deeply bound, while $^{16}$O turns unstable against $^{12}$C$+\alpha$ breakup.
 Remarkably, only near the $\chi^2$-optimized value $C_s^{\rm opt}$ do we reproduce the experimental binding hierarchy.
-This reveals a direct connection between spin-orbit coupling and effective $\alpha$-cluster interactions, suggesting a unified mechanism governing shell evolution and clustering in light nuclei.
+While numerical calculations demonstrate that inter-cluster effective interactions are sensitive to the strength and locality of the underlying fundamental interactions~\cite{PRL117-132501, PRL118-232502, PRC103-024318}, here we further establish a direct link between spin-orbit coupling and effective $\alpha$-cluster interactions.
+Likewise, other key components for clusterization like the tensor force can be studied similarly~\cite{NatComm13-2234, Phil.Trans.R.Soc.A382-20230123, PLB858-139036, arXiv2506.16947}.
+Such investigations pave the way towards a unified mechanism governing both shell and clustering phenomena in light nuclei.